-- 5. In accordance with chapter 2 of the aplicable International Standard for Tracking and Tracing on Inland Waterways (VTT) and the respective ITU Recommendation, at least the following data shall be transmitted: - (a) User identifier (Maritime Mobile Service Identity, MMSI); - (b) Name of vessel; - (c) Type of vessel or convoy in conformity with the International standard for Tracking and Tracing on Inland Waterways; - (d) Unique European vessel identification number (ENI) or IMO number for seagoing vessels that have not been given an ENI number; - (e) Overall length of the vessel or convoy in decimetre accuracy; - (f) Overall beam of the vessel or convoy in decimetre accuracy; - (g) Position (WGS-84); - (h) Speed over ground (SOG); - (i) Course over ground (COG); - (j) Timestamp of the electronic position fixing device; - (k) Navigational status in conformity with the International Standard for Tracking and Tracing on Inland Waterways; - (I) Reference point for reported position on the vessel in metre accuracy (e.g. GNSS antenna); - (m) Position accuracy; - 6.
-The boatmaster shall immediately update the following data if it has changed: - (a) Overall length; - (b) Overall beam; - (c) Type of convoy in conformity with the International Standard for Tracking and Tracing on Inland Waterways; - (d) Navigational status in conformity with the International Standard for Tracking and Tracing on Inland Waterways; - (e) Reference point for reported position on the vessel. - 7.
-Small craft may be equipped with an Inland AIS device, a Class A AIS device, or a Class B AIS device.
+4. In accordance with chapter 2 of the aplicable International Standard for Tracking and Tracing on Inland Waterways (VTT) and the respective ITU Recommendation, at least the following data shall be transmitted:

+- (a) User identifier (Maritime Mobile Service Identity, MMSI); - (b) Name of vessel; - (c) Type of vessel or convoy; - (d) Unique European vessel identification number (ENI) or IMO number; - (e) Overall length of the vessel or convoy (decimetre accuracy); - (f) Overall beam of the vessel or convoy (decimetre accuracy); - (g) Position (WGS-84); - (h) Speed over ground (SOG); - (i) Course over ground (COG); - (j) Time of electronic position fixing device; - (k) Navigational status (e.g. under way using engine, at anchor, moored); - (I) Position acquisition point on the vessel in metre accuracy (e.g. GNSS antenna); - (m) Position accuracy (GNSS/DGNSS);

+(n) Type of Electronic Positioning Fixing Device (e.g. GPS, Galileo, Glonass).

+- 5. The boatmaster shall immediately update the following data if it has changed:

+- (a) Overall length;

+- (b) Overall beam;

+- (c) Type of convoy;

+- (d) Navigational status;

+- (e) Position acquisition point on the vessel.

+6. Small craft may be equipped with an Inland AIS device, a Class A AIS device, or a Class B AIS device.
 Inland AIS devices should be in conformity with the aplicable International Standard for Tracking and Tracing on Inland Waterways (VTT) and radiotelephone regulations.
-Class A AIS Class B AIS devices should be in conformity with the corresponding requirements
+Class A AIS devices should be in conformity with IMO regulations.
+Class B AIS devices should be in conformity with IMO regulations.
+Class B AIS devices should be in conformity with IMO regulations.

-- of Recomendation ITU-R.M 1371, International Standard IEC 62287-1 or 2 and the IMO regulations. - 8.
-Small craft which do not have an ENI number are not required to transmit the data stipulated in paragraph 5 (d) above. - 9.
-Small craft employing AIS shall also have radiotelephone installation in proper working order switched to the listening watch on the ship-to-ship channel and operating in a ready-to-recieve and ready-to-transmit state. - 10.
-For vessels using Class A AIS devices having an IMO type reception or Class B AIS devices, the requirements of paragraph 1 shall apply by analogy
+7. Small craft which do not have an ENI number are not required to transmit the data stipulated in paragraph 4(d) above.

+8. Small craft employing AIS shall also have radiotelephone equipment in good working condition and operating in receiving mode of the ship-to-ship channel.

+9. For vessels using Class A AIS devices having an IMO type reception or Class B AIS devices, the requirements of paragraph 1 shall apply by analogy